Q. What does “two-way dual language” mean?

 - mathematical knowledge, reasoning, and application.

-In summary, the curriculum of DLBE @ MKES reflects the same curricular standards and frameworks currently used and shared by five elementary schools.
+In other words, the curriculum of DLBE @ MKES reflects the same curricular standards and frameworks currently used and shared by five elementary schools.
+One distinction is that MKES uses American Reading Company as the primary curricular resource for literacy instruction in two languages.

 Q. What are your indicators for academic success?